5 free SEO tips for small businesses

 So surely this presents a robust business case why every business needs to invest heavily in SEO.
 But it rarely is this straight forward particularly for smaller businesses that can't afford the luxury of employing an SEO consultant.
 The good news is there are many things you can do that are easy to implement and you won't need to invest any budget.

-So here are my five top tips that will make a massive difference to where you appear on search engines.
-I’ve implemented most of these myself and have seen a huge impact on my own online presence in less than 12 months.
+So here are our five top tips that will make a massive difference to where you appear on search engines.
+We’ve implemented most of these for clients and seen a huge impact in just six months.

 1. Website optimisation